draga79/nikola/README.md

 *Alpine* branch (pulling dragas/nikola:alpine) is based on Alpine 3.7, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
 It will be periodically rebuilt to follow Nikola and Alpine version updates.

+*Dev* branch (pulling dragas/nikola:dev) is based on Alpine 3.7, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag by the *latest git development branch* available at build time.
+It may be useful to test new features and if you want to stay as current as possible.

 ## About Nikola

 Nikola is a static website and blog generator.
 It supports many input formats.
 It is fast and reliable.
 Have a [look here](https://getnikola.com/).